Share this article

 Anti-inflammatory properties

 Tumeric has been used in human medicine for thousands of years due to its anti-inflammatory properties and immune system-boosting abilities.
-This can also provide the same health benefits for doggos - the effects of turmeric can help reduce pain, swelling, and allergy symptoms due to its active ingredient of curcumin, a natural anti-inflammatory, and antioxidant.
+This can also provide the same health benefits for doggos - the effects of turmeric may help reduce pain, swelling, and allergy symptoms due to its active ingredient of curcumin, a natural anti-inflammatory, and antioxidant.
+Just remember that turmeric is no replacement for prescription anti-inflammatory medications, so always speak to your vet if your dog is in pain.

 It’s a powerful antioxidant

 There’s that curcumin, again!
 Antioxidants are often thought to be the key to anti-aging in humans.
-While this isn’t much of an issue in the dog world, antioxidants help keep your pup’s blood and organs in tip-top health.
-Their liver and heart in particular can benefit from a bit of turmeric.
+While this isn’t much of an issue in the dog world, antioxidants may help keep your pup’s tissues and organs in tip-top health.
+Their liver and heart in particular could benefit from a bit of turmeric.

 Helps maintain and improve joint health

-For doggos who are prone to develop joint problems in later life - like arthritis or osteoporosis - turmeric can be a nice supplement to help ward off joint issues and even improve joint health.
-The combination of anti-inflammatory properties and the ability to increase blood circulation means a dog’s joints last a bit longer.
+For doggos who are prone to develop joint problems in later life, like arthritis, turmeric can be a nice supplement to possibly help improve their joint health.
+The combination of anti-inflammatory properties and the ability to increase blood circulation means a dog’s joints may last a bit longer.

 Good for skin and coat condition